 The use of your soft palate can significantly improve and enhance your singing.
 You might ask what a soft palate is.
 Open your mouth and look into the mirror, you will see a small piece of flesh hanging down at the back of your throat.
 With a little effort, you can see it move also.
 That is the soft palate.

 Raise & Open up the Soft Palate: The soft palate is the small piece of flesh hanging at the back of your mouth.
 Opening this wide helps in free air flow, and your voice will vibrate more.
-Your breathing becomes better, your voice richer, you get more “vibrato” in your song, and the vocal chords are not strained heavily.
+Your breathing becomes better, your voice richer, you get more “vibrato” in your song, and the vocal cords are not strained heavily.

 If you practice hard enough, you can learn to use the soft palate to your advantage.
 When you open up this part of your throat, it results in free and increased air flow improving your voice quality and depth.
 An added benefit is that you start getting more “vibrato” in your singing, giving your song more feel and dynamics.